 We designed SSGs to simplify strategy development as well as to enable SSG participants to ensure that their opponents are thoroughly evaluated.
 Strategies for playing SSGs are simpler to develop because they only need to provide values for universally and existentially quantified variables in the underlying claim.
 On the other hand, strategies for playing SGs need to take a side on the underlying claim, provide values for universally and existentially quantified variables in the underlying claim, and select a subformula in and-compounded and or-compounded formulas.
 Basically, SSGs make up for the missing moves through auxiliary SSGs.
 To decide the underlying claim, a participant plays an SSG against itself.
 To select a subformula, a participant decides the left subformula then selects a subformula accordingly.
-SSGs enable participants to ensure that their opponents are thoroughly evaluated because it is legal to provide several alternate values for universally and existentially quantified variables in the underlying claim.
-Thus making an SSG correspond to a collection of SGs, one SG for each possible choice of values provided for quantified variables in the underlying claim.
+SSGs enable their participants to ensure that their opponents are thoroughly evaluated because it is legal to provide several alternate values for universally and existentially quantified variables in the underlying claim.
+Thus making an

+SSG correspond to a collection of SGs, one SG for each possible choice of values provided for quantified variables in the underlying claim.

 Table 3.1 specifies the rules for playing an SSG between two participants: a verifier ver and a falsifier fal.
-The rules show an SSG of a claim consisting of a logical formula $\Phi$ interpreted in a structure A. As we mentioned above, an SSG corresponds to a collection of SGs.
+The rules show an SSG of a claim consisting of a logical formula Φ interpreted in a structure A. As we mentioned above, an SSG corresponds to a collection of SGs.
 The output of an SSG is the fraction of SGs won by the verifier.

-The first rule applies to universally quantified formulas, i.e. formulas of the form $\forall x : \Psi(x)$ .
-The falsifier is responsible for providing a set $\bar{x}$ of alternative values for x.
-For each provided value $x_i \in \bar{x}$ , an SSG is played on the subformula $\Psi$ with $x_i$ substituted for the free occurrences of x in $\Psi$ .
+The first rule applies to universally quantified formulas, i.e. formulas of the form $\forall x : \Psi(x)$.
+The falsifier is responsible for providing a set \bar{x} of alternative values for x.
+For each provided value $x_i \in \bar{x}$, an SSG is played on the subformula Ψ with x_i substituted for the free occurrences of x in Ψ .

-The second rule applies for and-compounded formulas, i.e. formulas of the form $\Psi \wedge \chi$ .
-The falsifier is responsible for selecting one subformula, i.e. either $\Psi$ or $\chi$ .
-To select a subformula, the falsifier decides the left subformula $\Psi$ .
-If the falsifier decides the left subformula $\Psi$ to be false, the selected subformula is $\Psi$ .
-Otherwise, the selected subformula is $\chi$ .
-The rationale is that for the game to reach this point, the falsifier must have at some point taken a position implying that $\Psi \wedge \chi$ is false.
-To decide the left subformula $\Psi$ , the falsifier plays an auxiliary SSG corresponds to a collection of SGs.
-If the falsifier wins all of these SGs in the falsifier role, then $\Psi$ is decided to be false.
-On the other hand, if the falsifier wins all of these SGs in the verifier role, then $\Psi$ is decided to be true.
-However, if the falsifier wins only some of these games in either role, then there is no ground for deciding $\Psi$ to be either true or false.
-The falsifier is considered to have failed to decide $\Psi$ and loses the SSG at once.
+The second rule applies for and-compounded formulas, i.e. formulas of the form $\Psi \land \mathcal{X}$.
+The falsifier is responsible for selecting one subformula, i.e. either Ψ or \mathcal{X} .
+To select a subformula, the falsifier decides the left subformula Ψ .
+If the falsifier decides the left subformula Ψ to be false, the selected subformula is Ψ .
+Otherwise, the selected subformula is \mathcal{X} .
+The rationale is that for the game to reach this point, the falsifier must have at some point taken a position implying that $\Psi \land \mathcal{X}$ is false.
+To decide the left subformula Ψ , the falsifier plays an auxiliary SSG against itself with Ψ as the underlying claim.
+As mentioned above, this auxiliary SSG corresponds to a collection of SGs.
+If the falsifier wins all of these SGs in the falsifier role, then Ψ is decided to be false.
+On the other hand, if the falsifier wins all of these SGs in the verifier role, then Ψ is decided to be true.
+However, if the falsifier wins only some of these games in either role, then there is no ground for deciding Ψ to be either true or false.
+The falsifier is considered to have failed to decide Ψ and loses the SSG at once.

-The third and forth rules apply to existentially quantified formulas and orcompounded formulas respectively and are quite similar to the first and second rules.
-Therefore give no further explanation for these two rules.
+The third and forth rules apply to existentially quantified formulas and orcompounded formulas respectively and are quite similar to the first and second